Skip to main content

 (5) Ranking the Papers.
 Judges shall read and critique all papers and rank the top six places.
 There can be no ties in these contests.

 (6) Contest Materials.
-Contestants may use an electronic or printed thesaurus, dictionary and Associated Press stylebook during the contests.
-No other reference materials shall be used.
+Contestants may use an electronic or printed thesaurus, dictionary and Associated Press stylebook during the News, Feature and Editorial contests.
+Contestants may use a printed thesaurus, dictionary and Associated Press Stylebook in the Headline and Copy Editing contests.
+No other materials shall be used.

 (c) STATE MEET.
 The first place entries in conference A, 2A, 3A, 4A, 5A and 6A will be subjected to a second judging.
 The contestant with the top entry will receive a championship plaque, commonly referred to as “Tops in Texas.”